NiklasPhabian/dissertation/C3_Spires.md

 ![(+NDVI) for a fixed location at Reds lake in Mammoth (to the precision of \SI{50}{\meter}) for varying along-scan positions.
 Note that the off-nadir observations have higher (+NDVI) for observations in which the sensor looks east onto the location. \label{leftright}](images/C3/redslake_NDVI.png)

-> Frew note: you need a locator map that shows all the local placenames you're using (Red's Lake, Paranoid Flats, Chair 14, etc.

-Figure \ref{leftright} shows (+NDVI) values for observations at a fixed location at Reds Lake in Mammoth (within a radius of \SI{50}{\meter}.
+Figure \ref{leftright} shows (+NDVI) values for observations at a fixed location at Reds Lake in Mammoth (within a radius of \SI{50}{\meter}).
 C.f. figure \ref{ndvi_locs}) under varying viewing geometries (here represented as the along-scan position).
 The asymmetry demonstrates the influence of the viewing geometry on the reflectance spectrum:
-When the sensor passes east of the observed location and thus is looking west (i.e., low along-scan position), it observes the eastern face of _Top of Chair 15_ (Paranoid Flats), which is mainly exposed rock (c.f. figure top \ref{eastwest}).
-However, when the sensor passes west of the observed location and thus is looking east (i.e., high along-scan position), it observes the western face below the lift line of Chair 14, which is covered with sparse trees (c.f. figure bottom \ref{eastwest}).
+When the sensor passes east of the observed location and thus is looking west (i.e., low along-scan position), it observes the eastern face of _Top of Chair 14_ (_Chair 23 Area_), which is mainly exposed rock (c.f. figure top \ref{eastwest}).
+However, when the sensor passes west of the observed location and thus is looking east (i.e., high along-scan position), it observes the western face below the _Chair 14 lift line_, which is covered with sparse trees (c.f. figure bottom \ref{eastwest}).

 \begin{figure}
 	\includegraphics[width=\textwidth]{images/C3/east.png}